 - Any act of caring

-Common investing is what makes a relationship great.
-One side investing a lot in the other without equal investment back.. ?
+But one partner investing a lot in the other without equal investment back…?

 Not so great, as we shall see (and not good for your dating effectiveness, either).